larrykvit/Motion_Detection_Suite/ReadMe.txt

 To run the program run:
 Run "Motion detection.exe"

-It will readed input.txt for image location and info and parameters.txt for the motion detection parametes.
+It will read input.txt for image location and info and parameters.txt for the motion detection parametes.
 It will also save info about the related targets to info.txt

 Use File_create.exe to edit / create / save the input files using a GUI